 Bone spurs rarely require treatment unless they are causing frequent pain or damaging other tissues.
 Because heel spurs and plantar fasciitis are so closely related, they are usually treated the same way.
 Symptomatic treatment involves rest, especially from the activity that is contributing to the condition and making symptoms worse (although this may not be easy to discover, as problems can manifest several hours or days after the harmful activity has occurred).
 If you identify the offending activity, ice is recommended immediately following it.
 Stretching of the calf muscles after a short warm up is also a good idea and can be helpful.
 Stretching exercises that gently lengthen the calm muscle will relax the tissue surrounding the heel and should be done several times a day, especially in the morning and after prolonged sitting.

 Another temporary treatment for spurs is taking over-the-counter or prescription-strength anti-inflammatory medications can help temporarily, but can cause side effects with prolonged use - the most significant being gastrointestinal upset, ulceration and bleeding.
 Deep tissue massage, taping and other physical therapy modalities can also be helpful.
 Arch support is highly recommended, either with shoe inserts or custom orthotics made by podiatrists.
 If pain continues, a steroid injection at the site of pain may be recommended; however, many physicians do not like injecting around the heel.
 The side effects of steroids injected in this area can be serious and worsen symptoms.
 Complications can include fat necrosis (death of fatty tissue) of the heel and rupture of the plantar fascia.

-Sometimes bone spurs can be surgically removed or an operation to loosen the fascia - called a plantar fascia release - can be performed.
+Sometimes a bone spur can be surgically removed or an operation to loosen the fascia - called a plantar fascia release - can be performed.
 This surgery is about 80 percent effective in the small group of individuals who do not have relief with conservative treatment, but symptoms may return if preventative measures (wearing proper footwear, shoe inserts, stretching, etc) are not maintained.